-- Turn on receiver and television set.
-The RoadTrip® P4 antenna must be connected to a receiver plugged into 120VAC. - 2.
-Verify that you are getting the receiver's menu screens on the television.
-These screens are available with or without the dish finding the signal. - 3.
-Ensure receiver is properly configured for your provider. - 4.
 Turn the power switch on for the antenna.
 Within 10-15 seconds, the dish will begin moving and should make one or two revolutions during startup.
 During this process, it is normal to hear a slight grinding sound as the unit checks its rotational limits.
 This does not harm the unit.
-The system will pause to acquire GPS. - 5.
+The system will pause to acquire GPS.

 Once the dish begins its search, it pauses on signals long enough to determine which satellite it has found.
 The antenna may move off the signal in an effort to verify the signal and should return shortly.

-- TIP: Because the P4 antenna uses information from the last location where it was on signal, satellite acquisition may take longer if the dish is inactive over long distance traveling. - NOTE There are certain areas within the U.S. where the P4 antenna may experience limited or no coverage of the 129° satellite for HD programming.
+TIP: Because the P4 antenna uses information from the last location where it was on signal, satellite acquisition may take longer if the dish is inactive over long distance traveling.

+NOTE There are certain areas within the U.S. where the P4 antenna may experience limited or no coverage of the 129° satellite for HD programming.
 DISH home coverage has the same limitations.
 Problem areas include Washington, Oregon and California, but limited coverage may extend past these areas.
-Contact DISH for additional coverage questions (1-888-825-2557). - ALSO when the P4 dome is blocked (example: while going through a tunnel, under a bridge, by a building, etc.) programming will not be available.
+Contact DISH for additional coverage questions (1-888-825-2557).

+ALSO when the P4 dome is blocked (example: while going through a tunnel, under a bridge, by a building, etc.) programming will not be available.
 Once the block is removed, the programming will return.

-DirecTV®
+DIRECTV®